valerievossen/hello-world/modelplot.md

 </p>

-## Example 1: One coefficient across multiple models
+## Example 1: A single coefficient across multiple models

 In this example, we will create a coefficient plot of the Green rating variable.
 This plot visualizes the relationship between the presence of a green rating and the rent of the building.
 The Green rating variable indicates whether a building is rated as green (1 if rated as green and 0 otherwise).